Katonic-Research/research_article_PhyCV/README.md

-# Research article for PhyCV: The First Physics-inspired Computer Vision Library
+# PhyCV: The First Physics-inspired Computer Vision Library

 This App tells about research article for **PhyCV: The First Physics-inspired Computer Vision Library**